TechxArtisanStudio/Openterface/docs/blog/posts/updates/240430-launch-announcement.md

 ---
+slug: campaign-live-now
 date: 2024-04-30
-authors:
-  - Openterface
-categories:
-  - Updates
 ---

-# Openterface Mini-KVM Crowdfunding Campaign Goes Live NOW!
+# 2024-04-30 | Openterface Mini-KVM Crowdfunding Campaign Goes Live NOW!

 We're excited to announce that the crowdfunding campaign for the Openterface Mini-KVM is now live!
 This feature-rich, open-source, and community-driven device simplifies the way you control and interact with headless computers.